-Amy Bauer has published on the music of Ligeti, Messiaen, the television musical, and on issues in the reception and theory of modernist music.
-In addition she has given papers at national and international conferences on the music of Miles Davis, Mary Lou Williams, opera, television serials and cross-cultural issues in twentieth century music.
+She has published on the music of Ligeti, Messiaen, Carlos Chávez, David Lang, contemporary opera, the television musical, and on issues in the reception and theory of modernist music.
+In addition she has given papers at national and international conferences on the music of Miles Davis, Mary Lou Williams, and cross-cultural issues in twentieth century music.
 Her monograph Ligeti's Laments: Nostalgia, Exoticism and the Absolute (Ashgate, Nov.
 2011) provides a critical analysis of the composer's works, considering both the compositions themselves and the larger cultural implications of their reception.
-She both synthesizes and challenges the prevailing narratives surrounding the composer’s long career and uses the theme of lament to inform a discussion of specific musical topics, including descending melodic motives, passacaglia and the influence of folk music.
-But Ligeti 'laments' in a larger sense; his music fuses rigour and sensuality, tradition and the new and influences from disparate high and low cultures, with a certain critical and ironic distance, reflected in his spoken commentary as well as in the substance of his music.
-The notions of nostalgia, exoticism and the absolute are used to relate works of different eras and genres, along with associated concepts of allegory, melancholy, contemporary subjectivity and the voice.
+György Ligeti's Cultural Identities, ed. with Márton Kerékfy (Routledge, 2017), is the first book devoted to exploring the composer’s life and music within the context of his East European roots, revealing his dual identities as both Hungarian national and cosmopolitan modernist.
+She is currently co-editor (along with Liam Cagney and Will Mason) and contributor to the Oxford Handbook of Spectral Music (forthcoming).

 Prior to joining the faculty at UC Irvine Bauer taught at Washington University, West Chester University, the University of Missouri-Kansas City, and the University of Colorado at Boulder.

 György Ligeti, spectral music, psychoanalysis, cross-cultural influence in music, interdisciplinary approaches to music analysis, critical theory, popular music and jazz theory.